magicleap/developer-portal-docs/docs/guides/features/voice-commands/voice-intent-development-toolkit.md

 ### Variables

-A “variable,” or non-terminal in terms of context-free grammars, serves purely as a grammatical tool to express variability.
+A “variable” or non-terminal in terms of context-free grammars, serves purely as a grammatical tool to express variability.
 Instead of repeating an utterance with multiple shared substrings, one can use “variables” for purposes of convenience.

 #### Example